doged-io/doged/doc/functional-tests.md

 # Functional tests

-The [/test/](/test/) directory contains integration tests that test bitcoind and its utilities in their entirety.
+The [/test/](/test/) directory contains integration tests that test dogecoind and its utilities in their entirety.
 It does not contain unit tests, which can be found in [/src/test](/src/test), [/src/wallet/test](/src/wallet/test), etc.